 It defies the label “econobox” with a modern-looking interior built using materials that are nice to touch and look at.
 It’s surprisingly roomy, too; four adults can ride in the Fit without feeling overly cramped.

 The Fit uses a 1.5-liter four-cylinder engine that makes 130hp.
-That’s decent for the segment, but more impressive is its fuel economy, which checks in at up to 41 mpg on the highway.
+That’s enough to get you where you need to go while saving on fuel – the Fit gets up to 41 mpg on the highway.
 The little Honda’s combination of interior space and good gas mileage makes a compelling argument against ever-popular crossovers.
 You can also get a Fit for less than a Honda HR-V, which shares the same platform.
-As an all-arounder, the Fit is hard to beat.
+As an all-arounder, the Honda Fit is hard to beat.

 How we test